thinkjs/www.thinkjs.org/view/en/doc/2.0/thinkjs_command.md

 #### Set Project Mode

-The default created project is divided by modules.
+By default, new created project is divided by modules.
 If the project is small and you don't want to have it divided by modules, you can specify `--mode` option when creating project. eg.

 ```sh
 thinkjs new thinkjs_demo --mode=mini
 ```

-The following is the supported module list:
+The following is the supported modules list:

 * `mini`  single-module project, for a very simple project.
 * `normal` genneral project, which modules are divided according to the function.
 * `module` divided by modules, for large projects or the project strictly divided by modules.

-`Note`: After the project created, a hidden file named `.thinkjsrc` will be created in the project directory, which identifies some configuration of the current project.
+`Note`: After the project created, a hidden file named `.thinkjsrc` will be created in the project directory, which contains some configuration of the current project.
 And this hidden file will affect subsequent creating files, so you need to put it into the version repository.

 ### Add Module

-The module `common` and `home` will be automatically created when creating project.
-If you need to create other module, you can execute the command `thinkjs module [name]` in the project directory. eg.
+The module `common` and `home` will be automatically created when creating projects.
+If you need to create other modules, you can execute the command `thinkjs module [name]` in the project directory. eg.

 ```sh
 thinkjs module admin
 ```

-After execution, there will create the directory `src/admin` and the corresponding files in it.
+After execution, the directory `src/admin` and the corresponding files in it will be created.

 ### Add Middleware

-You can add middleware by the command `thinkjs middleware [name]` in the project directory. eg.
+You can add middleware by run the command `thinkjs middleware [name]` in the project directory. eg.

 ```sh
 thinkjs middleware test;
 ```

-After execution, there will create the file `src/common/middleware/test.js`.
+Execute it will create the file `src/common/middleware/test.js`.

 ### Add Model

-You can add model by the command `thinkjs model [name]` in the project directory. eg.
+You can add model by run the command `thinkjs model [name]` in the project directory. eg.

 ```sh
 thinkjs model user;
 ```

-After execution, there will create the file `src/common/model/user.js`.
+Execute it will create the file `src/common/model/user.js`.

 This file is in the `common` module by default.
 If you want to create it in other module, just specify the module. eg.